rhayes777/PyAutoFit/docs/cookbooks/analysis.rst

             self, paths: af.DirectoryPaths, model: af.AbstractPriorModel
         ):
             """
-            Before a model-fit, the `visualize_before_fit` method is called to perform visualization.
+            Before a model-fit, the `visualize_before_fit` method is called t o perform visualization.

             This can output visualization of quantities which do not change during the model-fit, for example the data and noise-map.

             The `paths` object contains the path to the folder where the visualization should be output, which is determined by the non-linear search `name` and other inputs.
             """